kirenz/codelabs/markdown/airflow-setup/airflow-setup.md

 - [Miniforge3 installation tutorial](https://kirenz.github.io/codelabs/codelabs/miniforge-setup/#0).

 <!-- ------------------------ -->
 ## Create Virtual Environment

 Duration: 0:02:00

-On Windows open the Start menu and open an Anaconda Command Prompt.
+On Windows open your Linux terminal.
 On macOS or Linux open a terminal window.

 We create an environment with a specific version of Python and install pip.
-We call the environment ``airflow``:
+We call the environment ``airflow`` (if you don't have Python 3.10 you can replace it with 3.9 or 3.8):

 ```bash
 conda create -n airflow python=3.10 pip